zouzhuan2023/scRNA/README.md

 "Spatial Transcriptional Landscape of Osteosarcoma and Metastatic Lymph Nodes.R" was used to construct Overall landscape of spatial transcriptomics for 8 samples.

 ### 3.Identification and Subtype Analysis of Malignant Osteosarcoma Cells
-"1_Extracellular matrix scoring.txt" was used to score extracellular matrix remodeling for subclusters of cells between samples.

-"2_M1M2score.txt" was used to assess the M1/M2 polarization phenotype of myeloid cell subpopulations by scores.
+"clusterGIVs_code.R" was used to analyze the functions of tumor cell subpopulations.

+"CNV_code.R" was used to analyze the copy number variations in osteoblasts.

-"3_scFEA.txt" was used for the analysis of cellular metabolic reprogramming.
+"GSVA_code.R" was used to analyze the functions of tumor cell subpopulations.

-"4_Prognostic analysis.txt" was used for prognostic analysis of cell subpopulations in the joint the TCGA database.
+"Score_code.R" was used to evaluate the enrichment scores of tumor cell subpopulations across different gene sets.

 ### 4. NPW(+) Osteosarcoma Cells Promote Lung via Metastasis Macrophages Recruitment

-"1_SCENIC.txt" was used to analyze the expression levels of transcription factors in cellular subclusters among different sample groups.
+"Gene_expression.R" was used to analyze the expression of specific genes in tumor cell subpopulations.

-"2_monocle3.txt" was used to characterize the developmental trajectory of B cells.
+"SpatialFeaturePlot.R" was used to analyze the spatial localization of genes.

-"3_Gene_Trajectory.txt" was used to analyze gene trajectory activity in B cells.
+"stLearn_code.py" was used to analyze ligand-receptor pairs in spatial contexts.

-"4_cellphoneDB.txt" was used to analyze ligand-receptor pairs between different cell types.
+"TESLA_code.py" was used to analyze the spatial localization of genes.

 ### 5. ZMYND8 Promote Lymph Node Metastasis Through Metabolic Reprogramming
-"1_OR.txt" was used to show the dominance ratio of cell subpopulation distribution in each tissue.

-"2_GSVA.txt" was used to explore enrichment pathways in cellular subclusters.
+“scFEA_code.R” was used to analyze metabolic pathway activity in tumor cell subpopulations “scMetabolism_Code.R” was used to analyze metabolic pathway activity of tumor cell subsets “SEDR_Code.py” was used to analyze the spatial distribution of expression of specific genes.
 ### 6. SLPI(+) Tumor Cells Inhibit the Function of NK Cell and Promote Survival In Lymph Nodes.
-"TESLA.txt" was used to verify the presence of specific cells in the spatial transcriptome.
+“CIBERSORT_code.R” was used to estimate the abundance of immune cells in the sample.

 ### 7  Senescent Fibroblasts Promote Tumor Progression
 “1_Analysis of fibroblasts.R” was used for the annotation of fibroblasts and the expression of CDKN2A in each subpopulation.